projf/projf-explore/lib/README.md

 Verilog designs used across Project F.

 This section of the repository is still being populated.
+Learn more at [projectf.io](https://projectf.io/) and follow [@WillFlux](https://twitter.com/WillFlux) for updates.

 * [clock](clock) - clock generation (PLL) and domain crossing
 * [display](display) - display timings, DVI, and HDMI output